-Magnesiacore Projects Gallery (email us magnesiacore project photos for our picture gallery)
+Magnesiacore Projects Gallery (email us your project photos)

-Commercial Building designed and built utilizing magnesiacore technology inside and outside: Exterior panel system using square 4 x 4 (122x122cm) panels mechanically fastened to metal framing with screws and flexible caulked joints.
+Commercial Building designed and built with magnesiacore technologyinside and outside: Exterior panel system using square 4' x 4' (122x122cm) panels, mechanically fastened to metal framing with screws and flexible caulked joints.
 Exterior decorative coating applied directly without plaster base coat.
 Self countersunk screws, efficient secure flexible mechanical fastening.
-18mm (3/4") floor panel on metal joists @ 30cm (12") o/c floor system.
-Natural true square corners without great effort and skills.
+18mm (3/4") in floor panels on metal joists @ 30cm (12") o/c engineered floor system.
+Natural true square corners.
 Interior ceiling bulkheads with magnesiacore used as drywall.
-One material to do the whole project for both interior and exterior panels.
-Maximizing the use of dry construction means and methods for speed, precision and efficiency in resources applied.
+One material for the whole project, maximizing dry construction with speed, precision and efficiency.

-Non combustible hotel construction solution: Solution applied such as to a hotel roofing project to create a structure that is entirely non combustible.
-Roof structure with engineered metal framing and metal deck over which 15mm (~5/8") magnesiacore is applied with self countersink screws.
-Asphalt shingles are applied to magnesiacore using crown roofing staples (like those used for plywood).
-Plywood is not permitted as part of a roof structures that requires a non-combustible rating as in this new multi storey hotel.
+Non-combustible hotel construction application: A hotel roof structure made with engineered metal framing and metal deck with non-combustible 15mm (~5/8") magnesiacore applied over it with self-countersink screws.
+Asphalt shingles are applied to magnesiacore using crown roofing staples (like those used on plywood).
+Plywood was not permitted in thenon-combustible roof structure, as in new multi story hotels.

-Ideal restoration material; Magnesiacore is trusted to provide restorative and protective finish to important medieval structures to help preserve ancient art and artifacts within historic buildings and architectural treasures using the best modern conservation methods.
-(Piazza San Marco Venice Italy).
-Magnesiacore knows the problems and provides the solutions.
+Magnesiacore was trusted to provide the restorative and protective finish to help preserve a medieval structure andprotect ancient art and artifacts within this historic building part of the architectural treasure within the famous Piazza San Marco of Venice Italy.

 Facility Facade & Interior Makeover Material: